eastgenomics/eggd_generate_STAR_genome_indices/README.md

 * `--gtf_file`: (file) File providing gene transcript information.
 Currently defaults to the GENCODE gtf v41 (gencode.v41.annotation.gtf.gz)

 ## How does this app work?
-eggd_make_genome_indices takes an input .gtf file of transcript data, and a reference geneome.
+eggd_make_genome_indices takes an input .gtf file of transcript data, and a reference genome.
 It creates genome indices.

 ## What does this app output?
 eggd_make_genome_indices outputs a gzipped file of genome indices.